ahoneybun/Arch_LUKS_systemd-boot_install/README.md

 # To-Do List
-[ ] Create a bash script to auto-magically install the System76 Drivers on Arch-based systems
+[ ] -Create a bash script to auto-magically install the System76 Drivers on Arch-based systems

 ## Arch-LUKS-systemd-boot-install
 Config files and steps to install Arch encrypted LUKS and systemd-boot as the bootloader.